Vyral/base-template/_drafts/my-experience-of-being-hacked--deleted-from-facebook.md

 {% include youtube.html %}

+<center><em>Getting your Facebook hacked stinks, but here’s what I learned from it.</em></center>

-Recently my Facebook account was hacked and deleted.
+<br>Recently my Facebook account was hacked and deleted.
 Here’s what I learned:

 **1\.
 When we “surf on someone else’s digital land,”** as a friend of mine phrased it best, bad things can happen.
 Every day, we willingly give our thoughts, insights, and pictures to social media.